erikbrinkman/xstream/README.md

 | `xargs`   | 15.72s |  2.85s | 0:14.52 |

 This benchmark is a toy example, but `xstream` already provides a 30% speed up when each stream is only 50k.

+## Other tools

+- You may also be interested in [`xstdin`](https://github.com/patte/xstdin-rs), which is possibly more performant for the specific task of splitting a large input among several long running processes.